For more information contact:

 - Identifies any unauthorized charges; and

 - Certifies whether the unauthorized charges are fraudulent.

 The following actions violate University policy:

-- Purchasing prohibited items with the card or making purchases from prohibited classes of vendors.
+- Purchasing prohibited items with a procurement card or making purchases from prohibited classes of vendors.
 (See the list under Prohibited Purchases.)

 - Failure to verify procurement card transactions in a timely manner, as required.

-- Failure to maintain complete documentation of purchases for the required retention period.
+- Failure to attach complete documentation of purchases in Workday.

 - Failure to safeguard and properly monitor the locations of procurement cards.